-The Board of Directors (the “Board”) shall consist of such number of directors, not greater than the maximum nor less than the minimum set out in the articles of Power Financial Corporation (the “Corporation”), at least a majority of whom shall be, at the time of each Director’s election or appointment, resident Canadians.
+The Board of Directors (the “Board”) of Power Financial Corporation (the “Corporation”) shall consist of such number of Directors, not greater than the maximum nor less than the minimum set out in the articles of the Corporation, at least a majority of whom shall be, at the time of each Director’s election or appointment, resident Canadians.

 In connection with the discharge of its duties and responsibilities, the Board shall observe the following procedures:

-3. Quorum > A quorum at any meeting of the Board shall be as fixed from time to time by the Board, but, unless so fixed, a majority of the Directors shall constitute a quorum.
+2.3 Quorum - A quorum at any meeting of the Board shall be as fixed from time to time by the Board but unless so fixed a majority of the Directors shall constitute a quorum.

-4. Secretary > The Chairman (or, in the absence of the Chairman, the acting Chairman) of the Board shall appoint a person to act as secretary of meetings of the Board.
+2.4 Secretary - The Chair of the Board (or, in the absence of the Chair, the Deputy Chair) shall appoint a person to act as secretary of meetings of the Board.

-5. Calling of Meetings > A meeting of the Board may be called by the Chairman of the Board, a Deputy Chairman, the President or a majority of the Directors, on not less than 48 hours' notice to the members of the Board, unless otherwise provided in the by-laws, specifying the place, date and time of the meeting.
+2.5 Calling of Meetings - A meeting of the Board may be called by the Chair of the Board, a Deputy Chair, the President or a majority of the Directors, on not less than 48 hours' notice to the members of the Board, unless otherwise provided in the by-laws, specifying the place, date and time of the meeting.
 Meetings may be held at any time without notice if all members of the Board waive notice.
-If a meeting of the Board is called by anyone other than the Chairman of the Board, the person(s) calling such meeting shall so advise the Chairman of the Board.
+If a meeting of the Board is called by anyone other than the Chair of the Board, the person(s) calling such meeting shall so advise the Chair of the Board.

 The Board shall supervise the management of the business and affairs of the Corporation and shall exercise, as appropriate, the powers vested in and exercisable by the Board pursuant to applicable laws and regulations.
 Without limiting the generality of the foregoing, the Board shall have the following duties and responsibilities, which it may discharge, either directly or indirectly, through one or more Committees of the Board.
 In fulfilling its duties and responsibilities, the Board will rely on the information, advice and recommendations provided to it by management, but will exercise independent judgment: